We have no puppies available at this time, and no plans for another litter. Thanks to everyone who joined the LLH Family!

 Exercise.
 They have energy to hunt and hike all day- so plan to make sure they get exercise.
 Following a careful diet and daily walks or retrieving will keep them fit and ready to go for hunting season.

 Our pups are from an AKC registered litter, and we will provide all information for registering your puppy upon purchase.
 We will provide a vet exam, regular worming and first shots at 8 weeks.
 We have evaluated the bloodlines of both the stud and bitch to assure there is no in-line breeding.
-The pups are for sale for $800 each, or $1200 for breeding (if you wish to not spay and neuter).
-We require the puppies to be spayed or neutered by six months of age for the $800 price.
+The pups will be for sale for $1200.
 We require a deposit and a signed puppy contract prior to sale.
 We are very concerned that these dogs go to good home therefore we reserve the right to inspect a prospective buyer’s home to evaluate the ability to care for the puppy, and refuse sale to anyone.

 These dogs are great hunters, but even more wonderful companions.
 If you are interested in adding a lively pup to your home please contact us for more information.
 406-589-6660 or Contact